 The UTM event monitor KDCMON is provided for UTM users.
 KDCMON records information on the runtime characteristics of UTM applications and user program units.
 If performance bottlenecks are detected, then you can collect data using KDCMON.
 You evaluate the data collected with the KDCEVAL tool.
 You can then carry out a detailed analysis based on this evaluation.
-See page 287.
+See page 273.

 KDCMON is therefore an important tool for assessing the performance of a UTM application.
-KDCMON can be used to produce detailed performance evaluations when measurements with SM2 or using the UTM administration point to a performance bottleneck.
+KDCMON can be used to produce detailed performance evaluations when measurements with openSM2 or information of the UTM administration point to a performance bottleneck.